vue-vine/vue-vine/packages/docs/design/macros.md

 # Macros

-Macros are some special functions that only has meaning for compile time, they're hints for Vine compiler to transform corresponding component properties.
+Macros are some special functions that only be meaningful in compile time, they're hints for Vine compiler to transform corresponding component properties.

 The type definition of these macros can be found in [our Github repo](https://github.com/vue-vine/vue-vine/blob/main/packages/vue-vine/types/macros.d.ts).